Press "Enter" to skip to content

 Gary T. Johanson was named as a suspect, and Bryan Eastin was listed as a witness.

-In a calculated move to cover his illegal activity of instructing Gary Johanson to take money from the victims’ accounts, Bryan Eastin then filed a verified civil lawsuit against Nick Casavelli and his wife.
+In a calculated move to cover his illegal activity of instructing Gary Johanson to take money from the victims’ accounts, Bryan Eastin then filed a verified civil lawsuit against Nick and his wife.
+Washington State only accepts verified complaints.

-As part of this frivolous lawsuit, Bryan Eastin falsely stated that Gary and Donna Johanson were “Vulnerable Adults,” a claim intended to prevent them from being held criminally responsible for the embezzlement.
+As part of this frivolous lawsuit, Bryan Eastin falsely stated that Gary and Donna Johanson were “Vulnerable Adults,” a claim intended to prevent Gary T. Johanson from being held criminally responsible for the embezzlement.

 This deception would also, by extension, protect Bryan Eastin.